A spectacular dragon will hatch in Plymouth City Centre this summer, and grow to the size of a double-decker bus.

 At the end of her journey our hatchling will undergo an incredible metamorphosis, unfurl her wings, and attempt to soar over the sea at sunset!
 With a wingspan of over 20 metres, our hatchling is the world’s largest human-operated puppet to attempt flight.

 Created by a leading design team specialising in puppetry, kites and immersive theatre, this is an unforgettable world premiere taking place in Plymouth this summer.

 The Hatchling will bring together artists, community groups and city partners to create a public artwork of ground-breaking ambition – a cultural icon that will unite people from all walks of life.

-The Hatchling is produced by Trigger – an organisation creating and producing surprising live and digital events that interrupt daily life, reimagine and revive public spaces, and put audiences at the centre of the action.
+The Hatchling is produced by Trigger Stuff – an organisation creating and producing surprising live and digital events that interrupt daily life, reimagine and revive public spaces, and put audiences at the centre of the action.
 Trigger’s programme aims to create accessible, inclusive and boundary pushing work which is often sited outdoors and/or digital.